rayli09/f22_4156_client/README.md

 # Client for Team LGTM - Fall 22 ASE

-This is an application which contains a connected flask backend to a react frontend
+This is an application which contains a connected flask backend to a react frontend.
+It shows the personal user perspective of our service, i.e. managing personal expenses and sending money requests/transfers.

 ## How to build and run locally
 #### Build